-Effective educational leaders develop, advocate, and enact a shared mission, vision and core values of highquality education and academic success and well-being of each student.
+Effective educational leaders develop, advocate, and enact a shared mission, vision and core values of high-quality education and academic success and well-being of each student.

-quanty education and academic suc cess and wen-being of each s Unsatisfactory Basic Proficient Distinguished The school's vision for stu- A vision statement has been de- The school's vision, mission, There is a successful vision for student achievement is vague, veloped for the school, but most and core values are relevant to dent achievement based on both incomplete, or based on in- staff are unaware of or are unaf- the needs of the school. qualitative and quantitative sufficient measures of stu- fected by it.
-Staff members can School staff has endorsed the measures of student learning.
-Vardent learning.
-The mission articulate beliefs for their school vision and mission of the school ious stakeholders including stu- & vision is communicated to but these values have not yet and feel some sense of owner- dents, staff, parents and commuthe school stakeholders but impacted their day-to-day work ship in it.
-School improvement nity members are involved in mainno plans to engage the vari- or the operation of the school. planning and staff development taining and growing the mission/vious stakeholders in the im- Staff members have participated initiatives are tied to the shared sion.
-Data is used to adjust and/or plementation is evident. in a process to establish the mis- vision.
-Staff members have maintain the school's mission/vi- Possible barriers to accom- sion and vision of the school, but made a conscious effort to ar- sion and a long term plan is in plishing the vision are identi- they do not yet influence instruc- ticulate and promote the atti- place to promote ideals, to overfied, but plans for addressing tional decisions in a meaningful tudes and behaviors consistent come future obstacles, and to marbarriers either are not pre- way.
-A small group of staff with the school's core values. shal necessary resources, and it is sent or are inappropriate. members are working to incor- Most programs embrace the evident staff uses the vision to School programs are not porate the vision of the school school's vision and plans are in guide their day-to-day efforts and consistent with the vision, or into instructional goals and have place to modify the vision, if decisions.
-The school's mission/viprovide only surface-level tried to get others on board with necessary.
-The school aligns sion advances support for the acachanges.
-The school's vi- this initiative.
-Their efforts have practices with core values and demic, linguistic, cultural, socialsion is not inclusive of all little impact to any significant de- new structures are in place to emotional, behavioral, and physical learners and it is clear the gree. support these initiatives. development of each learner.
-A various stakeholders do not shared belief that all students can embrace the core value that be successful is clearly evident and all students can learn. is a core-value that is shared among all stakeholders as it is an embedded part of the school's cul- ture.
+education and academic success s and well-being of each studen Unsatisfactory Basic Proficient Distinguished The school's vision for A vision statement has been The school's vision, mission, There is a successful vision for student achievement is developed for the school, but and core values are relevant to student achievement based on vague, incomplete, or based most staff are unaware of or are the needs of the school.
+School both qualitative and quantitative on insufficient measures of unaffected by it.
+Staff members staff has endorsed the vision measures of student learning. student learning.
+The can articulate beliefs for their and mission of the school and Various stakeholders including mission and vision is school but these values have feel some sense of ownership students, staff, parents and communicated to the school not yet impacted their day-to-day in it.
+School improvement community members are involved stakeholders but no plans to work or the operation of the planning and staff development in maintaining and growing the engage the various school.
+Staff members have initiatives are tied to the shared mission/vision.
+Data is used to stakeholders in the participated in a process to vision.
+Staff members have adjust and/or maintain the school's implementation is evident. establish the mission and vision made a conscious effort to mission/vision and a long term plan Possible barriers to of the school, but they do not yet articulate and promote the is in place to promote ideals, to accomplishing the vision are influence instructional decisions attitudes and behaviors overcome future obstacles, and to identified, but plans for in a meaningful way.
+A small consistent with the school's marshal necessary resources, and addressing barriers either group of staff members are core values.
+Most programs it is evident staff uses the vision to are not present or are working to incorporate the vision embrace the school's vision guide their day-to-day efforts and inappropriate.
+School of the school into instructional and plans are in place to modify decisions.
+The school's programs are not consistent goals and have tried to get the vision, if necessary.
+The mission/vision advances support with the vision, or provide others on board with this school aligns practices with for the academic, linguistic, only surface-level changes. initiative.
+Their efforts have little core values and new structures cultural, social-emotional, The school's vision is not impact to any significant degree. are in place to support these behavioral, and physical inclusive of all learners and it initiatives. development of each learner.
+A is clear the various shared belief that all students can stakeholders do not embrace be successful is clearly evident and the core value that all is a core-value that is shared students can learn. among all stakeholders as it is an embedded part of the school's culture.